-If the user chooses a time transition (choice 3 in the above example), the simulator subsequently
+If the user chooses a time transition (choice 3 in the above example), the simulator subsequently asks for the duration of the time delay:

 Select a duration from (0 ..
 100.0].
 Empty choice equals maximum delay.
 Enter q to quit.
 Confirm with <ENTER>: